Twin Cities, Gemini

 “I’ve never met her before,” Werner informed him.
 “Therefore, I have no opinion of her.”

 The relief on Nico’s face was startling.

 Gilbert sighed abruptly.
 “Look, I have no idea who this Cadence is other than the fact that she’s the reason we’re in this city.
 I also have no idea what this whole mafia rivalry is about.
-But the colonel needs to hurry up and close this deal, so we can hightail it the hell out of here.”
+But the oberst needs to hurry up and close this deal, so we can hightail it the hell out of here.”
 He glanced at Nico.
 “Werner’s right, Nic.
 This is above our pay grade.
 But don’t sweat it.
 I’m sure ol’ reliable Ophiuchus’ll clean it right up.”

 The meeting with the Foxmans and Romanos took place with a proxy for both parties.
 Cavallo represented the Romano Family, while an elderly man whom Werner only vaguely recognized represented the Foxmans.
 The designated meeting area was at the restaurant front Jericho and Talib had been invited to several months prior.
 Werner’s other men were brought along as well but kept at the upper levels.
 This, as expected, was the cover for their presence there.

 The entire affair was swift and prompt, ending within a forty-five-minute time period in an unpleasantly smoke-filled back room.
 After Nico introduced both parties to each other, the discussion began.

 The talking points regarded Capricorn receiving an exponential increase in deliverables and access to the most recently developed proto-conductors.
 The oberst was surprisingly adept at negotiations and managed to lower the initial pricing by proposing that Capricorn would test the newly developed proto-conductors in the Families’ stead to increase productivity for all parties.
 Von Spiel was also a detailed note-taker, jotting down every word spoken in a small journal he procured from his pocket.